Daniel W. Herzog

-Daniel William Herzog (born July 9, 1941) is a retired American Anglican bishop.
+Daniel William Herzog (July 9, 1941 – August 4, 2023) was an American Anglican bishop.
 He served in the Diocese of Albany from 1998 to 2007.
 After his retirement, he became a Roman Catholic, but returned to the Episcopal Church three years later.
 He left it once again to join the Anglican Church in North America in 2021.

 Biography

-Herzog was born in Ogdensburg, New York, and raised in the Roman Catholic Church.
+Daniel William Herzog was born in Ogdensburg, New York, on July 9, 1941.
+He was raised in the Roman Catholic Church.
 In 1964 he graduated from St. Bonaventure University.
 He married and had five children.
 He and his wife joined the Episcopal Church in the late 1960s.
 Herzog studied at Nashotah House, graduating in 1970, and was ordained a priest in the Episcopal Church.
 In 1971 he received a master's degree in education from St. Lawrence University.

-He served as director of personnel at the St. Lawrence Psychiatric Center in Ogdensburg while serving as assistant rector of an Episcopal parish there.
+Herzog served as director of personnel at the St. Lawrence Psychiatric Center in Ogdensburg while serving as assistant rector of an Episcopal parish there.
 He later served as Rector of Christ Church, Schenectady.

-In 1997 he was elected Coadjutor-Bishop of Albany; he was elected on the first ballot.
+In 1997 he was elected coadjutor bishop of Albany; he was elected on the first ballot.
 The following year he succeeded as 8th Bishop of Albany when Bishop David Standish Ball retired.
 In 2003 he issued a pastoral letter opposing the election of Gene Robinson, a gay man, as Bishop of New Hampshire, and opposing the blessing of sexual relationships outside marriage.